yashwant-das/playwright-java-accelerator/README.md

 PROD-003,Wireless Headphones,199.99,Accessories,75,4.5
 ```

-### Data Management Tests (TestDataDemoTest)
+### Data Management Tests (TestDataManagementTest)

-The `TestDataDemoTest` class demonstrates how to use the data management capabilities of the framework:
+The `TestDataManagementTest` class demonstrates how to use the data management capabilities of the framework:

 #### 1. YAML Data Loading